It seems I never stop learning when I’m on the road.

 From my old laptop short-circuiting during a major power outage in Jamaica two years ago (after I left it plugged in), to my external storage device with my photos failing on me (but later recovered), and finally my expensive 2.8 lens falling on concrete in Grenada from a loose connection, I can say I’ve experienced mishaps on the road!
 But I learned to deal.

-So when my Nikon SLR (body) decided to malfunction on me (for the first time ever) two weeks ago while I was in Jamaica - I was less devastated than I thought I would be.
+So when my Nikon SLR (body) decided to malfunction for the first time ever, two weeks ago while I was in Jamaica, I was less devastated than I thought I would be.
 By now I have experience, and I know that when stuff happens on the road the best way to handle it is to embrace fate and focus on the solution or better yet, be still and listen to the message at hand.

 Ironically, I had been thinking of getting a second camera body as a back up for a long time now, but had filed that thought away.
 Well, now destiny was telling me: you are at a higher level now, you need a back up!
 But more importantly, destiny was also telling me: time to rest a little, put the camera down and regroup, see what creative inspirations will flow from not going into “shooting” mode every day and from being still.